Brian151/DinoPlanetTools/TextureTool/readme.txt

 currently supports viewing* and extracting textures

 usage:
-	load a matching .bin, .tab, and manifest JSON (only TEX1 tested/supported at this time) it's suggested to copy TEX1.manifest.json to the same folder as your .bin and .tab some slowdown during load may be encountered, milegage varies based on your specs (JS is slow!)
+	load a matching .bin, .tab, and manifest JSON some slowdown during load may be encountered, milegage varies based on your specs (JS is slow!) see HOWTOUSE.txt for more precise info

-	user interface should be self-explanatory

 goals:
 	view/edit: